-I work with a lot of people who struggle with self-esteem, and many lack a sense of purpose for their lives.
-Even after fully surrendering themselves to God, another part of them still struggles with completely believing that God loves them or that God is for them.
+A lot of people struggle with self-esteem and many lack a sense of purpose for their lives.
+Even after fully surrendering themselves to God, another part of them my still struggle with completely believing that God loves them or that God is for them.

 God is not distant.